Not what you want?

 This can also be the Japanese surname, Momosaki.

-萬歲 is the traditional Chinese, Korean Hanja, and ancient Japanese way to write banzai.
+萬歲 is the traditional Chinese, Korean Hanja, and ancient Japanese way of writing banzai.

-Imagine long ago as the Emperor made a rare public appearance. 萬歲 is what all of the people would yell to their leader in respect.
+Imagine long ago when the Emperor made a rare public appearance. 萬歲 is what all people would yell to their leader in respect.

-So if you like is as a hooray, or you want to wish someone that they live for 10,000 years, this is the calligraphy for you.
+So if you like it as a hooray, or you want to wish someone that they live for 10,000 years, this is the calligraphy for you.

-Other translations include: Cheers! (not the drinking kind), hurrah!, long live [name]!, congratulations!
+Other translations include Cheers! (not the drinking kind), hurrah!, long live [name]!, and congratulations!

 Notes: Sometimes people confuse banzai with bonsai.
 A bonsai is a miniature tree.
 They have nothing to do with each other.